ANDERS CHEN, MA, LMHC

 Massachusetts General Hospital, Boston

 In addition to my experience as a therapist, I have also worked as a software engineer.
 I attended a software developer bootcamp in 2015, and worked as an engineer for 4 years.
-I have a unique perspective on and interest in the particular pressures and expectations that arise with working in tech, the risks of burnout, and the impacts of technology to our everyday lives.
+I have a unique perspective on and interest in the particular pressures and expectations that arise with working in tech, the risks of burnout, and the impacts of technology in our everyday lives.